 In addition to academic accommodation, the Director of Disability Services coordinates the efforts of College departments such as Facilities Management, Parking Services, Residence Life, Office of the Registrar, and Student Activities to address special access and service issues related to a student's educational experience.

 Will my disability documentation be treated as confidential?

-All information submitted to or developed by the College related to the diagnosis, documentation, or accommodation of a disability is considered confidential and will not become part of any other student record at William and Mary.
+All information submitted to or developed by the College related to the diagnosis, documentation, or accommodation of a disability is considered confidential and will not become part of any other student record at William & Mary.
 Staff of the Dean of Students Office have access to all disability records and may arrange access for other authorized College officials in the event of an emergency or other unusual necessity.
 Disability information may be released in confidence to faculty members or other members of the community who have an educational need to know, but only with the express written consent of the student.

 All documents supporting a disability on file in the Disability Services Office will be retained for ten years following graduation and then destroyed in keeping with State of Virginia archiving policies.
-Diagnostic information obtained during a student's tenure at William and Mary that is inconclusive of disability will be retained for one year from last date of service or contact, and then destroyed.
+Diagnostic information obtained during a student's tenure at William & Mary that is inconclusive of disability will be retained for one year from last date of service or contact, and then destroyed.

 How accessible is the campus?

 Recent renovations have added electric door openers, lowered elevator panels, additional curb cuts, handicapped parking spaces, adapted equipment for swimming and weight-lifting, visual alarm systems, and braille signage.
-The College of William and Mary continually engages in advocacy efforts to improve disability awareness and sensitivity of the entire community through a faculty/staff liaison network and a general philosophy of maximizing independence and self-determination.
+The College of William & Mary continually engages in advocacy efforts to improve disability awareness and sensitivity of the entire community through a faculty/staff liaison network and a general philosophy of maximizing independence and self-determination.